shravya-chepa/medev/README.md

 ## Prerequisites
 Before running this application, ensure you have the following installed:

-- Python 3.7 or higher
+- Latest Python version
-- pip (Python package installer)
+- Latest pip (Python package installer)
 - Google Cloud account (with a Speech-to-Text API key)

 ## Getting Started